 Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Our gold price forecast for 2026 and 2027 draws on the latest analyst targets and macro data.
-Gold set an all-time high of $5,589/oz (around £4,140/oz) in late January 2026, then fell sharply through March — posting a 10%+ monthly decline, the worst since June 2013 — and has stayed soft through the spring.
-Spot now trades around $4,524/oz, or roughly £3,375/oz at today's GBP/USD of 1.34, about 19% below the January peak but still up roughly 35% year-on-year.
-JP Morgan holds a $6,300 year-end target while Morgan Stanley has cut to around $5,200 — the range is wide.
+Gold set an all-time high of $5,595/oz (around £4,175/oz) on 29 January 2026, then posted its worst quarter since 2013 in Q2 — falling roughly 16% as a US–Iran standoff turned the Fed hawkish and broke the usual “war means higher gold” reflex.
+Spot briefly dipped under $4,000/oz on 24 June before rebounding on weak July payrolls, and now trades around $4,150/oz, or roughly £3,100/oz at today's GBP/USD of 1.34 — about 25% below the January peak.
+The forecast picture has flipped too: after a wave of mid-year cuts, the live bank spread runs from about $4,300 (Deutsche Bank) to $6,300 (Wells Fargo), with the H2 centre of gravity around $4,100–$5,000 and only Wells Fargo and Bank of America still above $6,000.
 Is the bull market intact, or is a deeper correction coming?
 This gold price forecast breaks down the latest analyst targets, drivers, and what UK investors need to know.

 Important: Not Financial Advice